hrushikreddy-chinthareddy/zinnia-hackathon-2026/apps/ops/README.md

 -   To switch document API calls from v2 to v3 format, use the `documents-v3-update-client-wise` flag with supported carriers in the `clients` variable in Optimizely.
 -   Ensure the carrier codes are properly mapped.
 -   Confirm with the EDS team that the v3 API supports the required carrier operations.

+## Running Demo Environment + Test Harness Locally

+1. Ask an engineer (Ed) for their `.env.demo.local` file.
+2. Save this locally.
+3. To run the demo instance, replace `.env.development.local` with the demo values
+4. `pnpm run dev:ops`

+This will start up a local instance pointed to the demo environment variables.

+You might find that you are missing a lot of stuff.
+You will need to make sure your logged in user has all of the correct entitlements.
+Bother someone else who has super admin access to add your entitlements in demo access management: https://demo-access-management.vercel.app/

+You will need:

+-   Everglades Processor
+-   Zinnia Live Test Harness